 Fortunately, they offer you the safer, less illegal option with the Rizoma Club or Club S indicators.
 These are bright round indicators, the Club S also act as brake lights in case you get a driver who can’t see straight ahead of them.

 Warning: Pricing is ugly and I would wholeheartedly recommend you destroy the invoice on arrival so your spouse never sees it.
 In my case, I asked my spouse for $500 because she wanted to get something as a Christmas present and said I would order it without actually telling her what it would cost…technically I didn’t lie.

 Packaging and construction

-The tidy tail comes in a nice box (that’s sounds dodgy when you say it out aloud), with foam padding on the inside to make sure your tidy tail doesn’t get damaged by some rebel DHL employee having a bad day because he only rides a Harley.
+The tidy tail comes in a nice box (that’s sounds dodgy when you say it out loud), with foam padding on the inside to make sure your tidy tail doesn’t get damaged by some rebel DHL employee having a bad day because he only rides a Harley.
 They give you all the different pieces to make it work, in my case, the tidy tail, indicators and rear number plate, thank you card and some small odds and ends.
 They give a set of basic instructions that would confuse Einstein, but fortunately also include a link to online instructions which are more detailed.
 I think it’s just a token card to score extra points for including instructions.
-Anyone who has used successfully used IKEA instructions without having left over parts could use these instructions without further guidance.
+Anyone who has used successfully used IKEA instructions without having leftover parts could use these instructions without further guidance.